AyrA/ClipDataEx/README.md

 ### How Files are Transferred

-The file is split up into chunks of data.
+A file is split up into chunks of data.
 ClipDataEx has a hardcoded size of approximately 1 MB to accomodate progress reporting on slow connections.
-The theoretical limit per chunk is `0xFFFFFF` (16777215) bytes.
+The theoretical limit per chunk is `0xFFFFFF` (16'777'215) bytes.
 This would result in an image of approximately 2365x2365 pixels.
 With 1 MB, the images are 592x592 pixels, which is a more reasonable size.

 Note: Within the permitted size limits, chunks can be of any size.
 ClipDataEx doesn't has this feature built-in, but a user might decide to randomize the chunk size for every sent chunk.
+The way the protocol is designed doesn't requires any prior communication.
+The chunk size may be decided as late as when the chunk is ready to be sent.

+Note: ClipDataEx can easily be modified to do this because it doesn't prepares protocol messages until the moment they're needed.
+Unsent data is simply kept in a byte array.

 Note: Due to a limit of the underlying image type, the width of a ClipDataEx image will always be a multiple of 4 pixels.